Owiredu/Face-Detection-With-Flask/README.md

 # FACE-DETECTION-WITH-FLASK

-This is flask website that performs face detection using the clients webcam via the web browser.
+This is a flask website that performs face detection on a selected image.